Remember Jewish Pulawy

 THE HOLOCAUST IN PULAWY

 A Wehrmacht unit occupied Pulawy in mid-September 1939 and the Jewish population was immediately confronted with violence and their possessions confiscated.
-Henryk Adler, the chairman of the kehilah and a public school director, was named head of the Jewish Council (Judenrat).
-Other council members included Dr Benjamin Honigsfeld, Kleinbaum Edelstein, and Moshe Rubinstein.
+As early as October 1939, all Jews aged 14 to 60 were subjected to forced labor; in November, an order was issued requiring them to wear armbands bearing the Star of David, as well as to mark all Jewish-owned enterprises—such as shops, workshops, and the like—with this symbol.
+Henryk Adler, the chairman of the kehilah and a public-school director, was named head of the Jewish Council (Judenrat).
+Other council members included Dr. Benjamin Honigsfeld, Kleinbaum Edelstein, and Moshe Rubinstein.

 The ghetto in Pulawy was short lived; it was the first ghetto to be liquidated in the Lublin district.
 Posters were put up by the Germans on December 26, 1939, giving the Jews 48 hours to pack their belongings in preparation for resettlement.
 Because the temperatures hovered below freezing, the Jewish Council offered the local German authorities a bribe to postpone the evacuation action until the spring.
 This was rejected as was a similar appeal from a group of Jewish women with young children.

-The resettlement took place the next morning -- at 8am the men held captive along Lublin Street were marched all together to Opole Lubelski.
-Along the way some of the German guards brutally beat them.
+The resettlement took place the next morning -- at 8am the men held captive along Lublin Street were marched all together to Opole Lubelskie Ghetto.
+Along the way, some of the Nazi guards brutally beat them.
 The women were given until noon to vacate Pulawy.
-Most were forced to walk the 20 miles to Opole with their luggage, as only a few managed to hire wagons.
+Most were forced to walk the 20 miles to Opole Lubelskie with their luggage, as only a few managed to hire wagons.
 Many infants died from exposure along the road.
-Some 2,500 Jews arrived in Opole.
+Some 2,500 Jews arrived in Opole Lubelskie.
 However, some of the Jews of Pulawy decided to flee to nearby towns and villages, such as Wawolnica, Kazimierz Dolny, and Belzyce.

-After German Police units surrounded Kazimierz Dolny early on December 29, 1939, looking to drive out unregistered Jews from the town, most of the refugees from Pulawy were forced to flee from the town across the frozen fields to Belzyce.
-After the expulsions, the only Jews officially permitted to live in Pulawy were were about 500 Jewish prisoners who were incarcerated in four Judenlager, for forced laborers.
+After the expulsions, the only Jews officially permitted to live in Pulawy were were about 500 Jewish prisoners who were incarcerated in four Judenlager camps for forced laborers.
 The inmates cleaned streets, repaired railway tracks, worked on road construction, and hauled timber at the state-owned sawmill.
+Subsequently, in 1943, the last Jewish inhabitants of Puławy — who had been employed in the forced labor camps operating there — were murdered.

-In the summer of 1943, SS- Oberscharfuhrer Otto Hantke, who had been in charge of the Jewish forced labor camp in Budzyn until the beginning of December 1942 and afterward in charge of the Jewish forced labor camp in Poniatowa was sent to Pulawy in order to establish the sawmill as a sub-camp of the Lublin concentration camp.
-Some 486 Jewish were employed in this sub-camp.
-Although, the sawmill operated at a profit, thanks to the exploitation of the workers, the Jewish prisoners there were murdered on November 3, 1943, as part of Aktion Erntefest.
+A forced labor camp operated at the railway station in Puławy.
+Jews worked on construction of the railway line during the occupation.
+During the work, there were ad hoc executions.
+During the liquidation of the camp in 1943, some of the Jewish laborers were shot, while the others were deported to their likely deaths.
+Meanwhile, in the summer of 1943, SS-Oberscharfuhrer Otto Hantke, who had been in charge of the Jewish forced labor camp in Budzyn and later the Poniatowa Death Camp, was sent to Pulawy in order to establish the sawmill as a sub-camp of Majdanek.
+Some 486 Jewish were employed in this sub-camp in support of the German Arms Industry Works (DAW).
+The Jewish prisoners there were murdered on November 3, 1943, as part of Aktion Erntefest.

 ------------------------------------------------------------------------